garrandall/popular-music-data/tracks/kissin--on-the-phone-paul-anka.md

 Oh, gee, baby, what you do to me

 When we're kissing on the phone
-Ooh, ooh, kissing on the phone
+Oh, oh kissing on the phone
-Ooh, ooh, when we're all alone
+Oh, oh when we're all alone
 All were doing is
 Kissing on the phone

 (Hear it, ting a ling)

 Oh, well, we're kissing on the phone
-Ooh, ooh, kissing on the phone
+Oh, oh kissing on the phone
-Ooh, ooh, when we're all alone
+Oh, oh when we're all alone
 All were doing, we're
 Kissing on the phone

 (Oh gee, baby)

 When we are kissing on the phone
-Ooh, ooh, kissing on the phone
+Oh, oh kissing on the phone
-Ooh, ooh, when we're all alone
+Oh, oh when we're all alone
 All we're doing is
 Kissing on the phone